JonKing93/Github-Tutorial-Workshop/workshop/exercise-3.md

 The top field in the interface is the commit message.
 This is required for every commit and lets you record the changes you've made to the project.

 ### Commit description
 The middle of the interface is a field that lets you provide a more detailed description of the commit.
-This is optional but lets you provide more details about changes.
+This is optional but lets you go into depth about changes.
 You can also acknowledge collaborators for the commit using the button in the bottom left.

 ### Commit button
 Once you finish the commit message (and optionally the description), click the button to make the commit.